Panic Attacks in Children: 7 Ways Parents Can Help

 If your child is a pre-teen or teen, have them read books on how to get through panic attacks so they can feel empowered.

-Make a list of what is helpful during panic attacks.
+#2.
+Make a list of what is helps during panic attacks.

 Panic attacks typically last ten to fifteen minutes, but for you and your child, it can feel like a lifetime.
 When your child is not having a panic attack, get with them and brainstorm activities that they would find calming when in the throes of an attack.
 This can be vastly different for each child, therefore it is important to sit down and discuss what might work for them.